 Old oil was brown like Golden Syrup, and stank like old oil.
 Wasn’t panning for gold and nothing unusual came out.

 Filling this engine with oil is amazing.
 Used my usual Synpower 5W40, and the engine takes exactly 5L, which coincidentally is what the oil comes in.
 So used to stupid fecking BMWs that use 7.8L or something stupid.

 It’s also refreshing to be working on a Jap again.
 Such smart, simple design.
 Once again, used to BMW, it’s good to see Nissan still using proper materials.
 Steel oil pans instead of aluminium, drain plugs on trans, normal screws on everything instead of torx.

 Whilst I was there I also decided to clean the AFMs, didn’t look dirty but they are easy to get out.

 Also sucked the power steering fluid out and refilled with some Redline D4 ATF.
 Need to do it again as it’s all mixed and an ugly brown again.

 The next day, when the transmission had cooled, I moved onto changing the transmission oil.

 The transmission has a drain bung, but requires filling via dipstick tube like most autos (if they even have a way to fill them, some BMW don’t).

 Nissan is very specific on the oil type, going so far as to say you’ll bugger it all up if you use the wrong stuff.
 Nissan Matic-J

-The difference in color from old to new was drastic.
+The difference in colour from old to new was drastic.
 Even though the fluid looked yuck, it didn’t smell burnt or contain any nasty chunks etc.